Server-WX/Simple_Rockets_Toolkit/README.md

 If the program cannot run on your device, please [download again](https://github.com/Server-WX/Simple_Rockets_Tools/releases/tag/stable) and unzip it to run

 >If Java is installed into your PC, you can choose to download the version without JRE

+### Update Log

+- v1.0 Public Release
+- v1.2 Fixed an issue where the heat shield attribute was not working in the official beta branch Career v0.9.999.9